 Snowboard Half Pipe |Snowboard Half Pipe

-Snowboard Halfpipe is scheduled for the first half of the tournament.
-The men's and women's qualifying rounds are held on the same day, but the finals, where each competitor skates three times, are held on separate days.
-The men's final, in which the Japanese athletes are expected to win medals, will be held on National Foundation Day, so many people will be able to watch it on TV in real time.
+The snowboard halfpipe is scheduled for the first half of the tournament.
+The qualifying rounds for both men and women are held on the same day, but the finals, in which each athlete will have three runs, are held on different days.
+The men's final, in which Japanese athletes are expected to win medals, will be held on National Foundation Day, so many people will be able to watch it on television in real time

 Date and timevenueBroadcast schedule